department-of-veterans-affairs/va.gov-team/products/ask-va/design/Statuses and triggers.md

 ## Statuses and when they are displayed

-For Phase 1 on VA.gov, we'll display these statuses and descriptive text in Ask VA when it moves to VA.gov.
-We've revised the [legacy statuses](#legacy-statuses-for-reference) using the [VA.gov content style guide](https://design.va.gov/content-style-guide/plain-language/use-active-voice).
+For Phase 1 on VA.gov, we'll display these statuses and descriptions.
+We revised the [legacy statuses](#legacy-statuses-for-reference) using the [VA.gov content style guide](https://design.va.gov/content-style-guide/plain-language/use-active-voice).
 We agreed on these with our VEO partners.

 |Status|Descriptive text|Trigger event|
 |:--|:--|:--|